Duration: 4 hours

 The “Tellin’ Children Process” or the “Great Person Series,” is an arts and humanities based method that uses biography, story-telling, role play and other interactive/creative activities as an exciting way to study/teach history.
 The “Tellin’ Children Process” specializes in featuring unsung heroes and prominent figures in an effort to educate and motivate students in after-school and in-school settings.

 This workshop will provide a detailed resource book and helpful, user friendly techniques for all participants on how to use the power of real-life stories to motivate children to be positive change makers.
-We will engage participants in a hands-on practical training and a theoretical discussion about how this and other culturally responsive teaching strategies (as theoretically described by scholars like Geneva Gay, Gloria Ladson-Billings and others).
+We will engage participants in a hands-on practical training and a theoretical discussion about how this and other culturally responsive teaching strategies (as theoretically described by scholars like Geneva Gay, Gloria Ladson-Billings and others). educational service

 Pre-requisite: Workshop A: Cultural Empowerment 101